 These dentures are made using a chrome (metal) framework, onto which is placed acrylic teeth and gums.
 As the chrome is stronger than acrylic, such dentures can be stronger in thinner volume and as such may be less of a mouthful.
 In addition, small clasps and rests can be incorporated into the denture framework in order to ensure that the denture contains retentive elements to stabilise them during function.
 Chrome dentures may still have some element of palatal coverage but to a lesser degree than acrylic dentures.

 Dental anxiety or phobia can be a major factor in preventing patients from seeking the dental treatment that they need.
-At SDC group, our main aim, through gradual acclimatisation and an introduction to gentle, pain free dentistry is to allow gradual return to confidence in dentistry for those patients who are for whatever reason apprehensive or phobic.
+At SDC group, our main aim, through acclimatisation and an introduction to gentle, pain-free, dentistry is to allow a gradual return to confidence in dentistry for those patients who are apprehensive or phobic.
 Initially, however, as an adjunct to acclimatisation, sedation can be a useful tool to enable a large amount of work to be undertaken with the patient comfortable and relaxed.
-Dental sedation can take the form of inhalational sedation, oral sedation or intravenous sedation.
+Dental sedation can take the form of inhalational sedation, oral sedation, or intravenous sedation.
 These methods together with the risks and benefits of each can be discussed as appropriate depending upon the individual case.

-The normal development and eruption of teeth ideally provides nicely aligned teeth which meet in a balanced bite.
-In some cases, however, this development is interrupted or disturbed meaning that the final alignment of the teeth is less than ideal from either a functional, aesthetic or maintenance viewpoint.
-In such cases of mal occlusion, orthodontics can be used to correct the alignment of the teeth, improving the aesthetics, ease of maintenance and function.
+The normal development and eruption of the dentition ideally provides nicely aligned teeth which meet in a balanced bite.
+In some cases, however, this development is interrupted or disturbed meaning that the final alignment of the teeth is less than ideal from either a functional, aesthetic, or maintenance viewpoint.
+In such cases of mal-occlusion, orthodontics can be used to correct the alignment of the teeth.
+This aims to improve their aesthetics, ease of maintenance, and function.
 Orthodontic treatment can include either fixed or removeable appliances.
-Full assessment and planning is required before orthodontic work is undertaken.
+A full orthodontic assessment is required before orthodontic work is undertaken.
 During any orthodontic treatment, maintenance of excellent oral hygiene is imperative.